Apollo's Q1 profit falls 20% as virus weighs on asset sales

 The New York-based firm said it had $315.5 billion of assets under management at the end of March, down 5% from the prior quarter, due to unrealized market losses arising from the pandemic that was partially offset by fundraising.

-(Reporting by Chibuike Oguh in New York; Editing by Amy Caren Daniel)
+(Reporting by Chibuike Oguh in New York; Editing by Amy Caren Daniel and Nick Zieminski)

 ((Chibuike.Oguh@thomsonreuters.com;))